Would you like to find an investment that consistently produces a return of $1.50 to $6.85 for every dollar you invest?

 You Can Lead the Way

-If you’re an employer or manager and would like bring these benefits into your church, ministry or business, I encourage you to make our online training in relational wisdom available to your entire staff.
-At just $70 per employee (large group discounts available), this small investment will quickly pay for itself through the benefits described above (and in these articles on emotional intelligence).
+If you’re an employer or manager and would like bring these benefits into your business, church or nonprofit.
+I encourage you to make our online training in relational wisdom available to your entire staff.
+At just $49 per employee (with discounts available for groups), this small investment will quickly pay for itself through the benefits described above (and in these articles on emotional intelligence).
+This training is available in both a faith-based version for people with a Christian-worldview and in a “values-based” version for people with different worldviews.

 If you’re an employee, you could be the person who brings these benefits to the attention of your employer.
 You could start by sharing this post with your employer and asking that he or she offer to pay the registration fee for any employee who wants to pursue training in relational wisdom as a form of continuing education.
 You could then form a private study group so you and your coworkers can work through the course together.

 If your employer is unlikely or unwilling to cover this cost, go ahead and make the investment yourself.
-As you learn to apply improved relational skills at home and at work, God could use your example to encourage others to follow in your steps, eventually bringing these benefits to many of the people you work with every day.
+As you learn to apply improved relational skills at home and at work, your example could encourage others to follow in your steps, eventually bringing these benefits to many of the people you work with every day.

 If you’re a parent, start building healthy relational skills into your children at an early age (see Preparing Children for Life).
 In addition to making them more likely to have happy marriages and families, you’ll be enhancing the skills that contribute to successful and fulfilling careers.